 In this case, a lawsuit was brought by McDonald’s Corporation against two environmental activists, David Morris and Helen Steel.
 The case itself lasted two and a half years but the overall lasted more than 10 years.

 From 1986 onwards, a leaflet entitled “What’s wrong with McDonald’s?
 Everything they don’t want you to know” was in circulation as part of an anti-McDonalds campaign ran by Greenpeace London.
 The leaflet accused McDonald’s of, amongst other things, being responsible for Third World starvation and exploiting children.
 Subsequently, a case was brought by McDonald’s against the producers of the leaflet, three of whom apologised whilst Morris and Steel fought on, denying their involvement in the contents of the leaflets.

 The judge, who sat without a jury, rejected the claims in the leaflet and ruled that the two had libelled the corporation ordering damages to be paid.
 The two refused to pay the money and McDonald’s did not pursue payment.

 In 2004, Morris and Steel brought a case against the UK government at the European Court of Human Rights claiming that their lack of legal aid breached their Article 5 rights under the ECHR.
 Subsequently, the court ruled unanimously that they had been denied a fair trial.

-This case is so famous, that a documentary entitled “McLibel” exists about the case itself.
+This case is so famous that a documentary titled “McLibel” exists about it.

-The basic ruling in thisuk law case case was that the argument of Fagan was unnecessarily pedantic.
-Whilst it is agreed that omission cannot establish an assault, the actus reus of driving onto the foot and deciding to remain there constituted a continuing criminal act which was present when the mens rea occurred thus Fagan’s conviction was upheld.
+The basic ruling in this case was that the argument of Fagan was unnecessarily pedantic.
+Whilst it is agreed that omission cannot establish an assault, the actus reus of driving onto the foot and deciding to remain there constituted a continuing criminal act which was present when the mens rea occurred.
+Thus, Fagan’s conviction was upheld.